Alumni Associate Research Fellows

 Marc Jeandesboz, 2020

-Research Topic: Post-Soviet Central Asia: at the Crossroads between Modernization and Modernities
+Research Title: Post-Soviet Central Asia: at the Crossroads between Modernization and Modernities

 Philip Reid, 2019

-Research Topic: China-Iran Strategic Cooperation: Context and Central Asian Vectors
+Research Title: China-Iran Strategic Cooperation: Context and Central Asian Vectors

 Philip Reid has recently concluded a service career in the British Armed Forces and was a Visiting Fellow with the Institute for Defence Studies and Analyses in New Delhi in 2018.
 He is currently a pre-doctoral candidate at King's College London and is a member of the Royal Institute for International Affairs and the Royal United Services Institute.
 Philip read Classical Persian Literature for his MA and maintains a wider interest in Islamic languages and culture.
 His present research encompasses the political economy of strategic infrastructure initiatives in Central and South Asia as well as a broader critique of classical realism.
 Recent papers include Makran Gateways: A Strategic Reference for Gwadar and Chabahar and The Belt and Road Initiative and The New Great Game: Context, Theory and Counter-Narratives.